Caring for Elderly Parents What Matters Most

 1 What Matters Most

-Talking about health knowledge, expectations, goals, and how much or how little care is desired moves the 4M framework one step forward.
+Discussing health knowledge, expectations, goals, and the desired level of care advances the 4M framework one step forward.
 However, complications arise when adult children and spouses become attached to the outcomes of actions.
 An outcome is another health speak term that means results.

 Overly Attached Caregivers Can Complicate Care